redcrownlp/RC-OpenNlp/README.md

 > python2.7 Testing_LogisticRegression_Classifier.py
 - The Accuracy Result will print in the screen.
 4. Examples Folder:<br/>
 This folder contains NLP training models which are ready to used.
-The models take the features vector and the testing dataset as input and return back the dialects probability results to user.
+The models take the features vector and the testing dataset as input and return back the dialects probability results to the user.
+</br>The folder contains two subfolders that represent two machine learning classifiers:
+- Logistic Regression classifier:
+</br>To run the Logistic Regression Classifier, go to "Examples/Logistic Regression Classifier" folder and run the "main.py" file using the following command:
+> python2.7 main.py
+- MLP classifier:
-</br>To run the examples, go to Examples folder and run the "main.py" file using the following command:
+</br>To run the MLP Classifier, go to "Examples/MLPClassifier" folder and run the "main.py" file using the following command:
 > python2.7 main.py